Peter Daou

-Peter Daou (born 1965) is a Lebanese-American political strategist, activist, musician and author who has advised major political figures, including Hillary Clinton and John Kerry.
-He was described by The New York Times as "one of the most prominent political bloggers in the nation."
-The Washington Post said that his early work in digital politics helped innovate "a whole new way of campaigning."
+Peter Daou (born 1965) is a Lebanese-American political activist, musician, and author.
+A former member of the Democratic Party and advisor to Hillary Clinton's 2008 campaign, Daou served as the campaign manager for Marianne Williamson's presidential campaign in the 2024 Democratic primaries for the month of April 2023, before joining the Independent presidential campaign of Cornel West as campaign manager in September 2023.

 Early life

-Daou was born and raised in Beirut during the Lebanese Civil War.
-At 15, he claims he was conscripted by the Lebanese Forces, a Christian militia, and underwent three years of military training alongside his schooling.
+Daou was born in Beirut and lived there for part of the Lebanese Civil War.
+At 15, he says he was conscripted by the Lebanese Forces, a Christian militia, and underwent three years of military training alongside his schooling.
 He attended the American University of Beirut, and amid ongoing strife in Lebanon, moved to New York to study philosophy at New York University.
 Daou's father was Catholic and Daou was baptized into his father's faith.
 Daou is of Jewish descent on his mother's side; his mother is an American who was born and raised in New York.

 Career

 Music

 During the 1990s, Daou was a producer and keyboardist, appearing on hundreds of remixes and recordings by artists including Björk, Frankie Knuckles, Miles Davis, Mariah Carey, and Diana Ross.
 A jazz pianist, he produced three #1 Billboard Club singles and was signed to Columbia Records and Universal Music Group.
 He toured the U.S. and Europe, and was featured in Vibe, Spin, Billboard, and Time.
-Daou also formed The Daou, a New York City-based dance music group.
-He and then-wife Vanessa Daou made a number of albums together in the latter part of the 1990s.
+He and then-wife Vanessa Daou also formed a New York City-based dance music group, and made a number of recordings in the 1990s, initially under the name The Daou and then under the solo name Vanessa Daou.
+Their 1992 debut single "Surrender Yourself" briefly reached number one on the Billboard Dance Club Songs chart.
+Daou also co-wrote and produced two other number one Billboard Dance Club singles, "Sunday Afternoons" and "Two To Tango."
+A 1994 album Zipless was a concept album based on the novel Fear of Flying by Peter Daou's aunt Erica Jong.

 Politics

-Daou was an online communications adviser to the John Kerry 2004 presidential campaign.
-He led Hillary Clinton's digital operation in her 2008 campaign and was an outspoken Clinton advocate in 2016.